jetedonner/jetedonner.github.io/_posts/2024-01-06-macOS-reversing-executables-howto-insert-section.md

 ```

 What we need is the **Instruction Pointer** and the **address of the call to \_checkInput()**.
 The address of the call to \_checkInput() in my case is 0x100003efa and the instruction pointer at the time this call instruction will be executed is at the next instruction to the call of \_checkInput() - in my case 0x100003eff.
 We need this two values because we want to update the argument to the call of \_checkInput() with the offset of the new \_checkOK() function to the current instruction pointer.
-If we have this values we can proceed to prepare our LIEF script for modifieing and inserting the new section to out hello_world app.
+If we have this values we can proceed to prepare our LIEF script for modifieing and inserting the new section to our hello_world app.

 ### Prepare the LIEF script for inserting the section